Day420/Nova/README.md

 # Nova
-Simple Discord nukers using Python 3.9.7!
+Simple Discord nuker using Python 3.9.7!

-Best Discord nuker for newbies and beginners.
+Best simple Discord nuker for newbies and beginners.

 # Functions